mshemuni/soon/README.md

 # soon
 **Samba Group Policy Manager**
-NEW

-**`soon`** is a lightweight RESTful API for managing Group Policies on a `samba-ad-dc` (Active Directory Domain Controller).
+`soon` is a lightweight RESTful API for managing Group Policies on a `samba-ad-dc` (Active Directory Domain Controller).

-> ⚠️ This tool must be run directly on a domain controller.
+> ⚠️ **Important:** This tool must be run directly on a domain controller.

 ---

 ## 🚀 Features

-- Manage Samba AD Group Policies via API endpoints
+- Manage Samba AD Group Policies via simple API endpoints
-- Built with simplicity and sysadmins in mind
+- Designed with sysadmins in mind — minimal setup, easy to use
-- Easy setup and integration
+- Lightweight and extensible

 ---